lorf/csr-spi-ftdi/README.md

         BlueFlashCmd.exe -chipver

-* Display chip ID, firmware version and flash size:
+* Display chip ID, firmware version and flash size.
+This also doubles as a thorough communication test, it transfers a (quite large) chunk of code to the chip, resets it and runs the code, talking to the flash chip:

         BlueFlashCmd.exe -identify